-- Completed/signed application form. - Nonrefundable \$50 application fee;. - Official transcripts from all post-secondary colleges or universities attended.
+- Completed/signed application form.

+- Nonrefundable \$50 application fee;.

+- Official transcripts from all post-secondary colleges or universities attended.
 This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
-Students who fail to submit the final degree posted transcript will not be permitted to register. - Applicants who hold degrees or have earned credits from non-U.S. institutions must have a course-by-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
+Students who fail to submit the final degree posted transcript will not be permitted to register.

+- Applicants who hold degrees or have earned credits from non-U.S. institutions must have a course-bycourse evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
 Loyola recommends World Education Services, Inc. (www.wes.org). - Graduate Record Exam (GRE) scores sent directly from the Educational Testing Service.
 General Test is required unless the applicant holds a graduate degree from an accredited institution; Subject Test is optional.
 Scores must be from test administrations within the previous five years.
-Loyola's C.E.E.B. code is 5370. - Essay responding to questions on application form. - Three professional/academic letters of recommendation. - · Resume or curriculum vita. - TOEFL score report is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
+Loyola's institution code is 5370. - Essay responding to questions on application form. - Three professional/academic letters of recommendation. - · Resume or curriculum vita. - TOEFL score report is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
 An official TOEFL score report cannot be more than two years old.
 Official scores must be sent directly from the Educational Testing Service.
-Loyola's institution code is 5370. - International Student Supplemental Form required only if a student visa is needed.
+Loyola's institution code is 5370. - International Student Supplemental Form required only if a student visa is needed. - An interview (by invitation only) is requested of all finalists for the Psy.D. program.
+Interviews occur approximately eight weeks after the application deadline.